phovea/phovea.github.io/contributors/getting_started.md

 Phovea ignores \*.js files on commit. since TypeScript is a superset of javascript it's safe to rename \*.js to \*.ts files.
 The only thing you have to take care about is the import and export, since each file is a separate module/file.

-The need for import and export is because with TypeScript you cannot use the global scope and every file has his own scope.
-You need to declare what should be exported/imported.
+The need for import and export is because with TypeScript (and ES6 in general) you cannot use the global scope and every file has his own scope.
+You need to declare what variables and functions should be exported/imported.
+Follow the links to learn more about [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) and [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

-Now that you have successfully (hopefully) cloned and examined an existing application, you'e ready to build your own application!
+Now that you have successfully (hopefully) cloned and examined an existing application, you are ready to build your own application!

 ## Creating a new Phovea Application from Scratch